KNIGHT INTERVIEW [Wings ePress] FOR ALIEN HEAT

 take you to write a novel?

 For my writing regimen, I’m a morning person, so I need to write when I have the most energy flowing.
-I use the nighttime either to do research for my current writing project or I relax by curling up with a good book, either in paperback or viewed electronically on my Rocket Reader.
+I use the nighttime either to do research for my current writing project or I relax by curling up with a good book, either in paperback or ebook.
 Barring the normal interruptions of life, I write three days a week.
 What’s best for me is to have a solid block of time so I can “lose” myself in the story.
 I like to continue writing until I finish a scene or until a new character enters the mix.
 Then I’m usually done for the day.

 As for how long it